A life best lived is a life by design.

-The danger of not setting goals is you just drift along through life, and nothing really gets achieved, for some, that’s totally fine, for others, it’s a sure fire way to depression-ville.
+The danger of not setting goals is you drift through life, and nothing gets achieved, for some, that’s fine, for others, it’s a sure-fire way to depression-Ville.

 Great satisfaction can be found when you achieve your goals, and often the achievement of seeing through your goal is much greater than actually achieving the goal, it proves that you can create something out of thin air and turn it into reality.

-Here’s an excellent goal setting process, that can help to identify four clear goals to work on.
+Here’s an excellent goal-setting process that can help identify four clear goals for you to work on.

 Create four rows and in each row write the following:

-Next set a timer for 60 seconds and start to write goals for the personal goals section, try not to think too hard about this, just let whatever is on your mind flow out, don’t put any blocks in the way, think almost like a child again.
+Next set a timer for 60-seconds and start to write goals for the personal goals section, try not to think too hard about this, just let whatever is on your mind flow out, don’t put any blocks in the way, feel almost like a child again.

-Nothing is out of reach, and nothing is silly, just write.
+Nothing is out of reach, and nothing is silly

-Once you have completed this process, repeat the cycle for business goals, toys/Gadget and charitable goals.
+Once you have completed this process, repeat the cycle for business goals, toys/Gadgets and charitable goals.

-Toys/Gadget goals are the gadgets that you wish to have, things such as a private plane, the supercar, that bling or pen, etc.
+Toys/Gadget goals are the gadgets that you wish to have, things such as a private plane, a supercar, that bling or pen, etc.

 And charitable is what you are willing to give back, is this feeding the hungry, working with the homeless, donating to a cause, or offering your time as a volunteer.

-After the exercise is complete, you will have clearly identified four goals with the shortest period and conditioned yourself to feel the emotional pull that will help you win.
-The final part of this exercise is to take the necessary action to achieve theses goals.
+After the exercise is complete, you will have clearly identified four goals within the shortest period and conditioned yourself to feel the emotional pull that will help you win.
+The final part of this exercise is to take the necessary action to achieve these goals.

-Add relevant time to your diary or calendar and be sure you give everything you can to achieve the goals in the agreed time frame.
+Add appropriate time to your diary or calendar and be sure you give everything you can to achieve the goals in the agreed time frame.